-Aviation Research Park project constructed on a 58 acre park adjacent to the FAA Williams Hughes Technical Center has been completed.
+In 2022, the Atlantic City Casino Industry continued to face challenges, including the lingering effects from the pandemic, a difficult economy and high inflation.
+However, the industry demonstrated resilience after the pandemic, with in-person winnings from players surpassing pre-pandemic levels of 2019.
+Phase 2 of the Atlantic City Gateway Project is slated to wrap up in the fall of 2022 and includes a 400-bed residential building.
+The \$22.4 million National Aerospace Research & Technology Park was constructed on a 58-acre park adjacent to the FAA William Hughes Technical Center and has been completed.
 This project is a major step in diversifying the region's economy and places Atlantic County in a position to leverage the economic possibilities of the aviation industry.